Film, Video and Photography Guidelines – Commercial and Documentary

-- Maintenance and clean-up of the park including provision of cigarette receptacles, garbage and human waste disposal.
+- Maintenance and clean-up of the site including provision of cigarette receptacles, garbage and human waste disposal

 - Provide additional insurance naming "Her Majesty the Queen in right of Canada as represented by Parks Canada Agency."

-- Supply the park with a complimentary copy of the completed project for internal educational purposes.
+- Supply the site with a complimentary copy of the completed project for internal educational purposes

 Step 3 - Juggling the Paper Work: The Application Process

-- The application will be assessed against the following: potential impact on the parks/sites resources; contribution to park/site objectives, themes and messages; required level of assistance; and consistency with Regulations and level of disturbance to other park/site users.
+- The application will be assessed against the following: potential impact on the site’s resources; contribution to site objectives, themes and messages; required level of assistance; and consistency with Regulations and level of disturbance to other site users

-- If the application is approved, a Film/Photography Permit will be issued which must be carried while conducting activities in the national park/national historic site.
+- If the application is approved, a Film/Photography Permit will be issued which must be carried while conducting activities in the national historic site